 A lack of focus can turn off employers and even people you network with.
-Think about it: Telling a hiring manager that you’re “up for anything” can make it sound like you aren’t really passionate or committed to anything — including the job you’re interviewing for.
+Think about it: Telling a hiring manager you’re “up for anything” can make it sound like you aren’t passionate or committed to anything — including the job you’re interviewing for.

 2. Tailor your approach

 Applying for jobs online is easy, but that doesn’t mean your resume will automatically be directed to a hiring manager’s desk.
 Many firms use computer programs to help them narrow down the pool of applications to only those resumes that look the most promising based on the company’s hiring requirements.

 To help increase the chances of your resume getting in front of a hiring manager, tailor it for the position you are applying for.
 Emphasize the experience and education that will help you stand out on the job, including internships, apprenticeships, part-time jobs, summer jobs, volunteer gigs and even positions you had as part of campus organizations.

 Use terminology and keywords from the job posting in your resume wherever possible.
 And don’t neglect the cover letter.
 A well-written cover letter that explains how your qualifications make you the right fit for the job can be the thing that prompts a hiring manager to give you a phone interview.

 Creating a solid resume is an essential step toward finding a job after graduation.
 See these seven tips.